wp-plugins/mute-screamer/readme.txt

 Features:

 * View attack logs.
-Go to WP-Admin -> Dashboard -> Intrusions
+Go to Dashboard -> Intrusions
 * Send alert emails
 * Configure PHPIDS exceptions, html and json fields
 * Display a warning page
 * Log users out of WP Admin
 * Auto updates of default_filter.xml and Converter.php from phpids.org
 * Auto update shows a diff of changes to be updated
-* Removes all options and database tables when deleted via the Plugins admin page
+* Ban user when attack is over the ban threshold
+* Ban user when attack exceeds the repeat attack limit
+* Display ban template and message

 == Installation ==

+Use automatic installer or:

 1. Copy the mute-screamer folder into /wp-content/plugins
-2. Activate Mute Screamer via the plugins page in the Wordpress admin
+2. Activate Mute Screamer via the plugins page in the WordPress admin
-3. Go to WP-Admin -> Settings -> Mute Screamer to configure
+3. Go to Settings -> Mute Screamer to configure

 == Screenshots ==